What does the SIOP Framework look like?

 24. Support language objectives clearly.

-25. Engagestudents approximately 90-100% of the time.
+25. Engage students approximately 90-100% of the time.

-26. Pacethe lesson appropriately to the students’ ability level.
+26. Pace the lesson appropriately to the students' ability level.

 These 4 features serve to flesh out the category of Lesson Delivery.
 They remind us as teachers what we can do to hone this aspect of our teaching.

-TESOL Trainers SIOP PD for K-12 EducatorsUnpacking each of these aspects of Lesson Delivery help us see the connection between a SIOP component and its features.
-For example, the first two features about the lesson’s objectives are there to help us stay focused on the specific purpose of the lesson: its content & language objectives.
+Unpacking each of these aspects of Lesson Delivery helps us see the connection between a SIOP component and its features.
+For example, the first two features about the lesson's objectives are there to help us stay focused on the specific purpose of the lesson: its content & language objectives.

-The next feature, engaging students, asks us to consciously seek ways to engage our students in their learning process (0-100% of the time).
+The next feature, engaging students, asks us to consciously seek ways to engage our students in their learning process (90-100% of the time).
 While 100% engagement 100% of the time may seem a bit like a pipe dream, this feature of Lesson Delivery reminds us how critical the aspect of teaching is.
 Without student engagement, little learning if any occurs and almost certainly, the lesson will have to be repeated (again and again).

 The final feature in this component challenges us to pay attention to the pacing of the lesson, another component of delivering effective lessons.
-When do we choose to speed up the lesson (perhaps even skip over parts), and when may we choose to slow down the lesson’s pace or go back over prior steps?
+When do we choose to speed up the lesson (perhaps even skip over parts), and when may we choose to slow down the lesson's pace or go back over prior steps?
 Pacing is important and is directly connected to student engagement.
-Too slow is tooooo slowww and too fast invariably leave some far behind.
+Too slow is tooooo slowww and too fast invariably leaves some far behind.
 Additionally, our pacing needs to change not just in accordance with our students' learning needs but also to just shake things up a bit.

 TESOL Trainers can shake up teaching & learning at your school.